lockvoid/cachebay/docs/SETUP.md

 # Setup

 Create a Cachebay instance, wire a network transport, and (optionally) use a framework adapter.
-The core is framework‑agnostic; adapters add ergonomic APIs.

 ## Create Instance